wp-plugins/printfriendly/readme.txt

 1. The PrintFriendly widget optimizes and formats your pages for print.
 Users can remove images and get a PDF
 2. Choose your button, text link, or use your own text or graphic.

+== Changelog ==

+= 2.1.5 =
+* To avoid conflicts with Google Analytic widgets, changed link structure.
+No longer uses onclick to call PrintFriendly Javascript.
+Now the javascript is called in the href.
+* Custom image support for hosted solutions